FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Background

 \subsection{Proposed Dataset}

-To address the identified gap in integrated train-weather datasets, this work introduces a novel dataset from the Finnish railway system that systematically combines operational train data with comprehensive meteorological information.
-The Finnish railway network, with over $5,900$ kilometers of track serving over $90$ million passengers annually~\cite{ftia2024railway}, experiences diverse climatic conditions ranging from Nordic coastal regions to severe Arctic weather, making it an interesting context for studying weather impacts on railway operations.
+To address the identified gap in integrated train-weather datasets, this work introduces the Finland Integrated Train--Weather (FI-TW) dataset, a novel resource from the Finnish railway system that systematically combines operational train data with comprehensive meteorological information.
+The Finnish railway network comprises over $5{,}900$ kilometers of track and serves over 90 million passengers annually~\cite{ftia2024railway}.
+It experiences diverse climatic conditions ranging from Nordic coastal regions to severe Arctic weather, making it an interesting context for studying weather impacts on railway operations.

 The dataset integrates temporal operational metrics, like train schedules, train types, routes, and delays, with synchronized weather observations, enabling comprehensive analysis of environmental impacts on railway performance.
 The main contributions of this work are: